elucian/bee/syntax/control.md

    -- patch statement
 ...
 other
    -- covering all other errors
 final
    -- finalization
-done;
+done
 ```

 **note:**
 * Trial block has an optional local scope
+* Local variables will disappear after done

 **Interruptions**